imanghafoori1/laravel-microscope/README.md

 - It checks all the imports (`use` statements) to be valid and reports invalid ones.
-- It auto-corrects some of the references, no ambiguity is around the class name.
+- It autocorrects some references, no ambiguity is around the class name.
 - It can understand the laravel aliased classes so `use Request;` would be valid.